sensebox/books-v2/en/komponenten/bees/README.md

 # Bees {#head}
-<div class="description">There are four different Bees which you can add to your senseBox to save data or upload it in the openSenseMap.</div>
+<div class="description">There are four different Bees which you can add to your senseBox to save data or upload it to the openSenseMap.</div>

 <div class="line">
     <br>